Busch and Elliott incident could spark new NASCAR rivalry

 “I don’t think he intentionally wrecked us but you just get tired of coming out on the wrong end of those deals,” Gustafson said.
 “We were in position to win that race and Denny was in trouble on old tires.
 You get tired of getting run over like that.”

 Busch is a polarizing figure because of his on-track dominance in all three of NASCAR’s national series and a sometimes surly attitude, particularly when he doesn’t win.
-He often feeds off the boos reigned down on him in driver introductions and has been known to cup his ear as if to mock the crowd.
+He often feeds off the boos he gets during driver introductions and has been known to cup his ear as if to mock the crowd.

 He celebrates his wins with a dramatic bow to the crowd, and no matter how successful — 209 national victories and a pair of Cup titles — Busch hasn’t found widespread popularity.
 He has his own rabid fan base called “Rowdy Nation” and stopped caring about the haters long ago.